-- K. Compensated Absences The College does not provide for the accumulation of leave beyond one year.
-Therefore, no accrual for compensated absences has been recorded in the financial statements. - L. Pensions For purposes of measuring the net pension liability, deferred outflows of resources and deferred inflows of resources related to pensions, and pension expense, information about the fiduciary net position of the Public Employees' Retirement System (PERS) and additions to/deductions from PERS' fiduciary net position have been determined on the same basis as they are reported by PERS.
+- K. Unearned Revenues Unearned revenues include amounts received for tuition and fees and certain auxiliary activities prior to the end of the fiscal year but related to the subsequent accounting period.
+Unearned revenues also include amounts received from grant and contract sponsors that have not yet been earned. - L. Compensated Absences The College does not provide for the accumulation of leave beyond one year.
+Therefore, no accrual for compensated absences has been recorded in the financial statements. - M. Pensions For purposes of measuring the net pension liability, deferred outflows of resources and deferred inflows of resources related to pensions, and pension expense, information about the fiduciary net position of the Public Employees' Retirement System (PERS) and additions to/deductions from PERS' fiduciary net position have been determined on the same basis as they are reported by PERS.
 For this purpose, the benefit payments (including refunds of employee contributions) are recognized when due and payable in accordance with the benefit terms.
-Investments are reported at fair value. - M. Postemployment Benefits Other than Pensions (OPEB) For purposes of measuring the net OPEB liability, deferred outflows of resources and deferred inflows of resources related to OPEB, and OPEB expense, information about the fiduciary net position of the State and School Employees' Life and Health Plan (OPEB Plan) and additions to/deductions from the OPEB Plan's fiduciary net position have been determined on the same basis as they are reported by the OPEB Plan.
-Fiduciary net position was zero as of the measurement date of June 30, 2018.
-For this purpose, the OPEB Plan recognizes benefit payments when due and payable in accordance with the benefit terms. - N. Classification of Revenues The College has classified its revenues as either operating or nonoperating revenues according to the following criteria:
+Investments are reported at fair value. - N. Postemployment Benefits Other than Pensions (OPEB) For purposes of measuring the net OPEB liability, deferred outflows of resources and deferred inflows of resources related to OPEB, and OPEB expense, information about the fiduciary net position of the State and School Employees' Life and Health Plan (OPEB Plan) and additions to/deductions from the OPEB Plan's fiduciary net position have been determined on the same basis as they are reported by the OPEB Plan.
+Fiduciary net position was zero as of the measurement date of June 30, 2019.
+For this purpose, the OPEB Plan recognizes benefit payments when due and payable in accordance with the benefit terms.

+O. Classification of Revenues - The College has classified its revenues as either operating or nonoperating revenues according to the following criteria: